JFrameOSS/JFrame/src/docs/github-actions/ci.md

 ### Automatic
 - **Daily builds**: Runs at 2:00 AM UTC every day
 - **Push to master/develop**: Runs on every push to these branches
+- **Pull Requests**: Runs on PRs targeting master or develop branches
 - **Tags**: Runs when a semver tag is pushed (format: `1.2.3`)

 ### Manual